pretyflaco/bitcoingovernance/index.md

 Finally, developers must accept that free users may sometimes make choices that seem technically suboptimal or even harmful.
 The appropriate response is not to override those choices, but to provide better information and tools that might lead to different choices in the future.
 The ultimate arbiter of what's best for bitcoin is not technical analysis but user preference as expressed through their software choices.

-# the faith required for bitcoin governance
+# The faith required for bitcoin governance

 There is a leap of faith required in bitcoin's governance model.
 We must trust that when users are given genuine freedom and access to good information, they will make choices that preserve what makes bitcoin valuable.